 At Bank & Vogue, we buy credential clothing and facilitate the purchase (through supply) of wholesale credential clothing from charities and for-profit collectors across North America.

-Our suppliers are the first entry point to collection.
-In order to do so, our suppliers might pick up materials via home pick-up routes, by accessing public bins located in neighbourhood drop off locations, picking up materials at in-store drop-offs and donation stations.
-We work simultaneously with the customer and supplier to ensure that the logistics are organized, as well as shipping the product directly from the supplier warehouse to the customer warehouse (or port of destination).
+Our sellers are the first entry point to collection.
+In order to do so, our sellers might pick up materials via home pick-up routes, by accessing public bins located in neighbourhood drop off locations, picking up materials at in-store drop-offs and donation stations.
+We work simultaneously with the customer and seller to ensure that the logistics are organized, as well as shipping the product directly from the seller warehouse to the customer warehouse (or port of destination).
 Once you contact one of our friendly staff members to discuss pricing and logistics, we then make it our responsibility to arrange for the purchase and pickup of any materials you will be parting with.

 Bank & Vogue will then begin processing credential materials to be packaged in bales or capsacks.
 While the product is unsorted, workers are conscious to look for and eliminate any hard items or lotions that can damage the clothing.
 These items, as a result, are removed from the bags.
 Other items such as shoes, purses and belts remain with the load.